Planning a Balkan road trip? Here is my 2 week Balkan itinerary to fuel your sense of adventure and help you plan the perfect Balkan trip.

 In search of a nice location for a picnic on our way to our next destination, we ended up in Jamnik.
 This idyllic spot is totally worth a short stop.
 Here you will find a small church at the top of a mountain in an enchanting scenery.
 The perfect spot for a lunch break!

 Big Berry invited us to stay with them in Bella Krajina for a few days to get to know their concept of traveling local in Slovenia.
 We stayed for 3 nights and connected with their local partners.
 This whole experience was new to us, but truly amazing.
 We discovered many impressive places, tasted delicious dishes freshly made with local products and learned a lot about this fascinating, but lesser known area in Slovenia.
-Since the main attractions in Slovenia are very touristic, this area of Bella Krajina is one of the best kept secrets in this county in my opinion.
+Since the main attractions in Slovenia are very touristic, this area of Bella Krajina is one of the best kept secrets in this county.
+We had an amazing time at Big Berry and would definitely recommend staying here.

 From the Big Berry resort that is located just at the border with Croatia, we drove a few hours along the newly constructed highway through Croatia.
 There was not much to see, but we reached Mostar in Bosnia and Herzegovina in no time.